These promotions will be applied to this item:

 Top reviews from the United States

-There was a problem filtering reviews right now.
-Please try again later.
+There was a problem filtering reviews.
+Please reload the page.

-- Reviewed in the United States on December 23, 2024"The Mid Witch" by DJ Bowman-Smith is a contemporary and delightfully entertaining adult story about Lilly Wood who began dating Mike Turner at age 17.
+- Reviewed in the United States on December 23, 2024Format: KindleVerified Purchase"The Mid Witch" by DJ Bowman-Smith is a contemporary and delightfully entertaining adult story about Lilly Wood who began dating Mike Turner at age 17.
 At age 19, she became Lilly Turner and pregnant with their first child, Belinda.
 Mike and Lilly's second child, Jason, was born a few years later.
 This tale is told mostly from Lilly's point of view.

 Mike is a plumber.
 Mike especially likes large construction projects.
 These jobs tend to be much more stable than the short-term jobs he finds near home, and they often require him to work away from England for several months at a time.
 Unfortunately, these sorts of long-distance jobs prevent him from being with his young family as often as he and Lilly would like.
 Mike finds comfort with other young ladies.